Skip to main content

 Book Your Event Workshop

 Transition days and open days book up quickly, especially during the summer term.
-We recommend getting in touch as early as possible to secure your preferred date and workshop combination.
+We recommend booking at least a full term in advance for summer-term transition dates.
+Get in touch as early as possible to secure your preferred date and workshop combination — and if you have a short-notice need (for example, a cancelled provider or a sudden gap to fill), please still get in touch as we can sometimes accommodate.

 You can get instant pricing for any combination of workshops, or contact us to discuss your event in detail.
 We are happy to help you plan the right format for your school, whether that is a single workshop session or a full day of rotating activities for an entire year group.